tlau222/legal_triage_public/README.md

 2. `export FLASK_DEBUG=1`
 3. `flask run`

 This will start up your web application.
-To view in your browser, navigate to (localhost:5000/pythonlogin).
+To view in your browser, navigate to [localhost:5000/pythonlogin](localhost:5000/pythonlogin).
 You can sign in with the username: **test** and the password: **test**.

-## Future Development
+## Future Development/Known Issues
 #### User Accounts
 * There is no differentiation between administrative users and standard users